 Graduates are normally encouraged to join the apparent safe haven of the branded global consultancies.
 Certainly there is merit in doing this, but more and more graduates now start their career at a boutique firm.
-Why is this trend emerging, and what are the boutiques doing to attract top talent?
+Why is this trend emerging, and what are the boutique businesses doing to attract up and coming talent?

 Boutique firms place a great importance on their working culture.
 In practice, this usually translates to a friendly and open working environment.
 The transition from university to the “working world” is never easy, starting your career in a welcoming and non-bureaucratic business can make this transition far easier.
 Moreover, the culture will often result in a flatter hierarchy, bringing you much closer to the important decision makers in the business.
 Presenting you with great learning opportunities.